Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Results and Discussion

 \section{Results and Discussion}

-All chips used in this study were taken from the same wafer.
+All chips used in this study were taken from the same wafer, implying identical SM across devices.
 The resulting metal layer thickness and linewidth variations are comparable to \cite{lang_CMOS_2025} and the samples can therefore be treated as geometrically identical.
 Each post-treatment described in this work was applied to two resonator chips, which were subsequently characterized in the dilution refrigerator.
 Some chips were lost due to handling errors, which is reflected by fewer data points in the figures.
-All chips were characterized using identical measurement procedures.
+All chips were characterized using identical measurement procedures as an effort to distinguish between losses related to SA and MA interfaces.
 By analyzing the $\delta_\mathrm{LP}$ of the resonators, we benchmark the suitability of each process for superconducting qubit applications.